Chapter 22 BWV 162 Ach, ich sehe, itzt, da ich zur Hochzeit gehe

 The final two points of detail to note relate to the initial motive and the continuo line.
 The former is a five-note ‘head motive’ which is designed to carry the exclamatory phrase ‘Ah I see’ when the voice first enters and frequently thereafter.
 The continuo forms a treading quaver bass line which is unremitting, perhaps suggestive of the not entirely enthusiastic trudging of the ‘guest-spirit’ towards the wedding ceremony.

 The tenor recitative has a long text although Bach makes no attempt to introduce elements of chorale or ritornello, another indication that it is an early work.
-It firstly identifies the problem of status difference between bride and groom and relates this to Christ and Soul----heaven is His throne, the earth a mere footstool and yet He kisses it and prepares a sumptuous banquet----blest are those led to Him through faith----cursed are they who spurn His feast.
-The melodic line elucidates the text persuasively with due emphasis on key moments e.g. the Son of God′s acceptance of Mankind (bars 11-12), the allusion to Heaven as His throne (bar 13) and the final condemnation of those who rebuff Him (last three bars).
+It firstly identifies the problem of status difference between bride and groom and relates this to Christ and Soul—-heaven is His throne, the earth a mere footstool and yet He kisses it and prepares a sumptuous banquet—-blest are those led to Him through faith—-cursed are they who spurn His feast.
+The melodic line elucidates the text persuasively with due emphasis on key moments e.g. the Son of God’s acceptance of Mankind (bars 11-12), the allusion to Heaven as His throne (bar 13) and the final condemnation of those who rebuff Him.

 Such a description does not, of course, cover every musical nuance.
-But it helps to chart and pinpoint the range of expressiveness which is wrought from the skilful manipulation of melodic shapings concentrated over a few bars.
+But it helps to chart and pinpoint the range of expressiveness which is wrought from the skillful manipulation of melodic shape, concentrated over a few bars.

-In fact, this may be an expression of the elation of the redeemed but it is much more a representation of personal fulfilment.
-It is the satisfaction of rejoicing in the Lord, having acquired (by now), certain knowledge of what He has done for us.
-Note the numerous melismas on erfreut----pleased or delighted---- stressing this very point.
+In fact this may be an expression of the elation of the redeemed but it is much more a representation of personal fulfillment.
+It is the satisfaction of rejoicing in the Lord, in the (by now) certain knowledge of what He has done for us.
+Note the numerous melismas on erfreut—-pleased or delighted—- stressing this very point.

 The writing for the pair of voices is of two main types.
 Firstly we encounter imitative writing in which one part leads and the other follows (see bars 13-34).
-Immediately following this is a passage in which they move together in parallel (from bar 35).
-The voices alternate between these two modes throughout the aria, possibly a musical reminder of the two opposing spectra that form the basis of this cantata′s text; doubt and certainty.
+Immediately following this is a passage in which they move together in parallel.
+The voices alternate between these two modes throughout the aria, possibly a musical reminder of the two opposite spectra that form the basis of this cantata’s text; doubt and certainty.
 Or perhaps they also suggest the coming together of Man and God to form one perfectly united entity.
-But whatever intended symbolism, the essential message is clear and consistent, the one single tremor being a cool gust of air at the reference to the end of this life (from bar 122).
-It remains for but a brief moment, leading us into the final phrases where once again we are in complete harmony reminded, as we are, of the gift of heaven′s pure robe of honour.
+But whatever symbolism may have been intended, the essential message is clear and consistent, the one single tremor being a cool gust of air at the reference to the end of this life (from bar 122).
+It remains for but a brief moment, leading us into the final phrases where once again we are in complete harmony reminded, as we are, of the gift of heaven’s pure robe of honour.

-This cantata has made a very clear voyage from doubt and terror to faith and certainty, the robes, feast and occasion of the wedding creating a metaphor which would doubtless be recognised by all.
+This cantata has made a very clear voyage from doubt and terror to faith and certainty, the robes, feast and occasion of the wedding creating a metaphor which all would recognise.